DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 // The general AV case extends the method from intersections to broader environments.
 Urban driving still benefits from map-based segmentation, and off-road vehicles may use satellite-style imagery or drone data.
 Could be integrated as a module for pre-planning in unfamiliar environments or low-connectivity zones.
 Scalability, model modularity, and lack of runtime training are industrially appealing.

 // For underwater robots or deep-sea AUVs, sonar maps or pre-mapped seabeds can substitute for satellite imagery.
 Here, pre-trained models can help plan safe navigation paths, similar to how seabed features are navigated during pipeline inspections.
 Particularly interesting due to the absence of live perception in deep-sea environments, making inference-on-prior-data a practical solution.

-// Common theme: model’s modular design and inference-only requirement makes it attractive for embedded systems in production environments.
-Fits well into system architectures where retraining is costly or impractical.
-This modularity and reusability is often sought after in production engineering.

 == Robustness and Domain Generalization <c6:robustness>